Moran family

 The Moran family is an infamous Melbourne, Australia-based criminal family notable for their involvement in the Melbourne gangland killings.
-Family matriarch Judy Moran two sons, Jason and Mark, estranged husband Lewis, and brother-in-law Des died in an underworld feud that resulted in the deaths of over 30 criminals from January 1998 to August 2010.
+Family matriarch Judy Moran lost two sons, Jason and Mark, estranged husband Lewis, and brother-in-law Des in an underworld feud that resulted in the deaths of over 30 criminals from January 1998 to August 2010.

 Family members

 Members of the Moran family include:

 Lewis Moran

 Lewis Moran was the patriarch and father of Jason Moran.
 On 31 March 2004 he was shot dead in a club on Sydney Road, Brunswick.
 At the time of his death he was on bail facing drug trafficking charges.
 Police had unsuccessfully attempted to keep Lewis Moran imprisoned due to concerns for his safety.

 Judy Moran

 Judy Moran is the matriarch of the family.
 She was first married to Leslie John Cole, who was shot dead in Boronia Street, Kyle Bay, Sydney during a gangland conflict on 10 November 1982.
 Judy Moran was divorced from Cole at the time of his death and had begun a relationship with Lewis Moran.
 Though she legally assumed the surname of Moran, she and Lewis Moran were never married.

 On 16 June 2009, Judy Moran and three others were arrested in relation to the murder of Desmond Moran, Lewis's brother, in Ascot Vale on 15 June 2009.
 Judy Moran was subsequently charged with being an accessory after the fact and remanded into custody.
 On the night of 16 June her home in Ascot Vale was set on fire in an apparent arson attack.

 On 9 March 2011, Judy Moran was convicted of the murder of Des 'Tuppence' Moran, and 10 August 2011 she was sentenced to 26 years' imprisonment for the murder.